aws-samples/sample-live-class-student-engagement-analysis-with-generative-ai/docs/INTEGRATE_UGC.md

 1. client_id: Set the value to the Cognito client.
 2. url_link: Set the value to the appBaseUrl.
-3. user_name: Set the value to your UGC demo username.
+3. username: Set the value to your UGC demo username.
 4. password: Set the value to your UGC demo password.

 ![Fig 7.2](../asset/cognito/image12.png)